Öyvind Fahlström: Career

 Although some critics such as Frances Richard dismissed him as a "throwback to Surrealism or Agitprop at worst" other critics, such as Mary Flanagan have seen his use of games as constituting examples of critical play.

 He became a productive and well-known artist who worked in many genres, often dealing with political and social issues.
 On Swedish television, he made a name for himself after he smoked a pipe that he claimed contained hashish during a national broadcast.

 Death

-In 1976 he died of cancer at the age of 48.
+In 1976 he died of cancer at the age of 48 in Stockholm.